Queen Isabella II

 responsibility 3.
 In view of the

-will be charged with the sale of stamps there.
-4. There is granted,
+province will be charged with the sale of stamps there.
+4. There is granted, with

 Governors, and the Director referred to above, will communicate direct with